isomerpages/isomerpages-govtech/_careers/4-students-and-graduates.md

 ![Alternative text for screen readers](/images/careers/TAP_Infographic.png)

 **How can you apply?**
-<br> Applications are open from 1 May to 31 July 2021.
+<br> Applications will be open from 1 June to 31 August 2022.
 If you are passionate about the use of technology to shape our future and better the lives of Singaporeans, join us to make an impact!
-[Apply Now](https://go.gov.sg/govtech-tap)!
+You may indicate your interest at the link provided so that we can notify you when application is open.
+[Register Now](https://go.gov.sg/govtechtalentcommunity)!

 To receive updates about our Young Talent programmes, join our [community](https://go.gov.sg/govtechtalentcommunity).